 Where Do Electric Cars’ Batteries Go To?
 Are They Recycled In An Eco-Friendly Way?

 In the conventional car industry, according to a study from the international council of clean transportation (ICCT), 99% of lead-acid batteries (the ones running in fossil fuel powered cars) are recycled in the US.
 This is not the case for the lithium-ion batteries that have a very specific mix of chemical components and little quantities of lithium, which doesn’t make them an appealing market opportunity.
-For instance, in the EU market, in 2011, only 5% of lithium was being collected and the rest was either incinerated or dumped in landfills, as it was not justified by price or regulations to recover it by hydrometallurgical processes.
+For instance, in the EU market, in 2011, only 5% of lithium was being collected and the rest was either incinerated or dumped in landfills (this specifically doesn’t make electric cars greener at all), as it was not justified by price or regulations to recover it by hydrometallurgical processes.

-In T End, Are Electric Cars Really Eco-Friendly And Zero Emissions?
+In The End, Are Electric Cars Really Eco-Friendly And Zero Emissions?